Christian-History.org does not receive any personally identifiable information from the search bar below.

 That's why the first major formation of churches was not accomplished by sent preachers, nor even by apostles.
 The apostles stayed in Jerusalem while the others spread everywhere (Acts 8:1).

 There's no indication the apostles exhorted them to preach, but the Word of God is the Word of God.
 It is alive, and it's powerful.
-Jesus Christ is the Word of God, and where he's taken up residence, he will do what he's always done: change the lives of those around him.
+King Jesus is the Word of God, and where he's taken up residence, he will do what he's always done: change the lives of those around him.

 We need to make disciples, not evangelists.
 The Word himself will make evangelists.
 It's our job to make disciples.

 To me the issue is completely settled by three things: